Recent Blogs

 1.What is the best age to start mountaineering in Nepal?

-The best age is typically between 18-50, depending on fitness levels.
+The best age normally falls between 18-50, according to your physical fitness level.

 2.How fit do I need to be to climb a beginner peak in Nepal?

-You need a moderate to high level of fitness with good stamina and endurance.
+You have to have average to a good level of physical fitness and be good at stamina and endurance.

 3.Can I climb solo without a guide in Nepal?